Globalizations for partial (co)actions on coalgebras: Abstract

 \section{Abstract}

-In this work, we introduce the notion of globalization for partial module coalgebra and for partial comodule coalgebra.
-We show that every partial module coalgebra is globalizable and we prove that the globalization for a partial comodule coalgebra there also exists provided a certain rationality condition.
+In this paper, we introduce the notion of globalization for partial module coalgebra and for partial comodule coalgebra.
+We show that every partial module coalgebra is globalizable exhibiting a standard globalization.
+We also show the existence of globalization for a partial comodule coalgebra, provided a certain rationality condition.
+Moreover, we show a relationship between the globalization for the (co)module coalgebra and the usual globalization for the (co)module algebra.